Create something delicious with just a few ingredients?

 - Salt pepper

-- Put the flour with 2 teaspoons of salt in a bowl and add the cold butter in small pieces.
+- Put the flour with 8 grams of salt in a bowl and add the cold butter in small pieces.

 - Rub everything crumbly with your fingers and add 2-3 tablespoons of cold water.
 Quickly shape the dough into a smooth ball and place well in an airtight bowl in the refrigerator for 30 minutes.